 Martin has campaigned tirelessly at local and national level for tougher action to stop climate change – and for smart planning for the inevitable effects of climate change too.
-He is a a member of the Aldersgate Group which brings together leading MPs, businesses and green organisations committed to fighting climate change and is on the advisory board of the Energy & Climate Change Information Unit which actively promotes accurate and accessible facts about climate change in the UK media.
+As MP, he was a member of the Aldersgate Group which brings together leading MPs, businesses and green organisations committed to fighting climate change and is on the advisory board of the Energy & Climate Change Information Unit which actively promotes accurate and accessible facts about climate change in the UK media.

-He campaigned hard for climate change to be prominent in the Lib Dem election manifesto and is delighted that - despite some Conservatives trying to put the brakes on green policies - LibDems in the coalition programme have:
+He campaigned hard for climate change to be prominent in the Lib Dem election manifesto and was delighted that - despite some Conservatives trying to put the brakes on green policies - LibDems in the coalition achieved great progress on the environment:

-- achieved the biggest carbon dioxide reduction on record for a growing UK economy
+- the biggest carbon dioxide reduction on record for a growing UK economy

-Martin consistently speaks out for tougher action both to stop making climate change worse by reducing greenhouse gases but also adapting to the now inevitable impacts of climate change, including at the 2014 LibDem conference - you can watch Martin's speech here.
+Martin has consistently spoken out for tougher action both to stop making climate change worse by reducing greenhouse gases but also adapting to the now inevitable impacts of climate change, including at the 2014 LibDem conference - you can watch Martin's speech here.

-From 2006 until 2010 Martin was his party’s shadow environment minister, part of the front bench team that amended the Climate Change Bill in 2008 to increase the reduction target for UK emissions by 2050 from 60% to the 80% all serious scientific opinion believed was necessary.
+From 2006 until 2010 Martin was his party’s shadow environment minister, and jointly tabled the amendment to the Climate Change Bill in 2008 that increased the reduction target for UK emissions by 2050 from 60% to the 80% all serious scientific opinion believed was necessary.

-He also helped to develop Liberal Democrat policies on achieving a Zero Carbon Britain and on protecting the natural environment - which the party has followed up with a pledge to pass five green laws in the next parliament covering issues from access to green space to zero waste to green transport and green planning.
+He also helped to develop Liberal Democrat policies on achieving a Zero Carbon Britain and on protecting the natural environment - which the party has followed up with a pledge to pass five green laws covering issues from access to green space to zero waste to green transport and green planning.

-He has called for higher standards of energy efficiency and reduction in energy use, as well as championing huge expansion of renewable energy at international, national, community and household level.
-He opposed the new coal-fired power station at Kingsnorth in Kent, supported a moratorium on fracking and has spoken out in parliament in favour of more wind, tidal, solar and other renewable forms of energy.
+He called for higher standards of energy efficiency and reduction in energy use, as well as championing huge expansion of renewable energy at international, national, community and household level.
+He opposed the new coal-fired power station at Kingsnorth in Kent, supported a moratorium on fracking and spoke out in parliament in favour of more wind, tidal, solar and other renewable forms of energy.